Pediatric Orthopedic Surgeons treating Hyperextension of the Knee

 Ice Therapy

 A hyperextended knee might benefit from regular ice application to lessen discomfort and edema.
 Your child will restore his or her knee’s mobility, strength, and stability as soon as the swelling is reduced.
-It’s crucial to apply ice quickly in order to begin the healing process.
+It’s crucial to apply ice quickly to begin the healing process.

 Elevation